Summer Camp Registration Now Open!

 Beyond engineering, students develop valuable real-world skills in leadership, presentation, marketing, and business as they promote their team and share their story.

-As our program continues to grow, we are proud to now support two FRC teams.
+As our in-person program continues to grow, we are proud to now support two FRC teams with a third in development.

 Grades: 8-12